 Being a merchant is expensive.
 Your mission is to save money or boost profits any way you can.
 After all, your bottom line is at stake.
 This concern for the health of your business can drive you toward long-term success.

 If you’re wondering whether your own business can charge credit card convenience fees, the short answer is yes.
 But, there are a few things you need to know to keep your business out of trouble!

 What is a Credit Card Convenience Fee?

-For merchants in an exclusively card-not-present environment, charging a convenience fee can’t be done, as it is no longer an added convenience to the consumer.
-For example, many third party collection agencies do accept in-person payments.
-This may allow them to charge a convenience fee on a credit card payment.
-If a third party agency made it a policy not to accept in-person payments, however, they would be disqualified from charging a convenience fee.
+For merchants in an exclusively Card Not Present (CNP) environment, charging a credit card convenience fee can’t be done, as it is no longer an added convenience to the consumer.
+For example, many businesses do accept in-person payments.
+This may allow them to charge a convenience fee when processing credit cards.
+If a business made it a policy not to accept in-person payments, however, they would be disqualified from charging a convenience fee.

 It is important to remember that other factors also determine whether your business can charge this type of fee.
 Let’s take a look at some of those rules.

 As a merchant, you can charge a convenience fee for credit cards under the following circumstances: